 1. Properly draft, serve and file all necessary paperwork to the court and your spouse.

-2. Represent yourself in at least one divorce hearing and argue your case following Minnesota’s court rules and procedures.
+2. Represent yourself in at least one divorce hearing and argue your case to a Judge following Minnesota’s court rules and procedures.

 3. Research previous Minnesota cases to determine likely outcomes and past judgments.

 4. Learn, understand, and apply Minnesota statutes on child support, spousal maintenance, marital property, etc…